 January's meeting of Helping Professionals Dismantling Oppression will focus on the book Chicago Is Not Broke: Funding the City We Deserve edited by Tom Tresser (a short, easy and MUST Read for all Chicagoans!).
-We hope you will join us for a presentation by Tom Tresser, civic educator, public defender, and editor of Chicago Is Not Broke, followed by group discussions of helping professionals about our roles in dealing effectively with the incredibly challenging social and economic problems this book presents, and about the opportunities to correct the dangerous myth of scarcity that always leads to institutional violence.
+We hope you will join us for a discussion of Chicago Is Not Broke, followed by small group discussions of helping professionals about our roles in dealing effectively with the incredibly challenging social and economic problems this book presents, and about the opportunities to correct the dangerous myth of scarcity that always leads to institutional violence.

 The Chicago Public Library has 4 copies in circulation, that you can reserve (though it may take some weeks to receive), and ONE on reserve at Harold Washington Library that cannot be checked out, if you want to go there to read it/parts of it before Jan 6th.